 Source: S&P Capital IQ.
 Data is current as of latest fully reported quarter.
 Dollar amounts in millions.
 FQ = fiscal quarter.

 Let's dig into the inventory specifics.
-On a trailing-12-month basis, raw materials inventory was the fastest-growing segment, up 66.9%.
-On a sequential-quarter basis, work-in-progress inventory was the fastest-growing segment, up 33.6%.
-Although Hi-Tech Pharmacal shows inventory growth that outpaces revenue growth, the company may also display positive inventory divergence, suggesting that management sees increased demand on the horizon.
+On a trailing-12-month basis, raw materials inventory was the fastest-growing segment, up 71.1%.
+On a sequential-quarter basis, raw materials inventory was also the fastest-growing segment, up 29.5%.
+Hi-Tech Pharmacal may display positive inventory divergence, suggesting that management sees increased demand on the horizon.

 Foolish bottom line